Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Retired clergy

 Manchester Diocese is blessed by retired clergy who remain active in or around the parishes they have retired to.
-They do far more than simply act a a spare pair of hands to lead a Sunday service or take a funeral.
+They do far more than act as a spare pair of hands to lead a Sunday service or take a funeral.
 It wouldn't be possible to sustain the richness of our life as a church without them.

 The Bishop invites all retired clergy to share in the annual Holy Week Renewal of Vows service and to occasional social gatherings at Bishopscourt.
+There is also a biennial Eucharist and lunch for retired clergy at the Cathedral.

-Retired Clergy Officers
+Retired Clergy Officer

 Revd Judith Cooper: judith.cooper5@virginmedia.com